fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 | `referrer-policy`           | `no-referrer-when-downgrade`                         |
 | `content-security-policy`   | `upgrade-insecure-requests; block-all-mixed-content` |
 | `permissions-policy`        | `autoplay=(), geolocation=()`                        |

+Once that is done, click the **Deploy** button.
+Wait a few minutes, then check your security headers again, and now it should be a higher grade.
+To get A+ you'll need to add more detailed values for the `content-security-policy` headers (<a href="https://content-security-policy.com" target="_blank">see here</a>), but you can break Cloudflare Analytics and other features if you don't do it right, so I haven't bothered with it.

 <div id='ref' />